Tell us a bit about yourself

 What were you doing for a living while you were paying off the debt?

 The first year, Bryant was a high school band director and Emily was a teacher’s assistant at an elementary school.
-The second year, Emily got hired as a full time teacher.
+The second year, Emily got hired as a full-time teacher.
 Bryant picked up an extra part time job as a music director at our church.

 How did it feel once you paid it all off?

 Incredible.
 It was such an overwhelming day when we made the final payment.
 We were filled with such joy and hope.
 This debt no longer defined our finances.
 The first time we went shopping after we finished, it was the weirdest experience.
-Just to feel freedom to buy razors that cost more than $3 was so joyful.
+Just to feel the freedom to buy razors that cost more than $3 was so joyful.

 What practical tips do you have for people looking to pay off debt?

 Know what you owe.
 Make a budget and stick to it.
 Use cash whenever possible.
 Sacrifice anything you can to put it towards debt.
 It is possible.
 However, it is not a quick fix.
 You have to be determined and committed to the process.
 Have people hold you accountable.
 Remain hopeful and positive.
 Celebrate the small victories along the way.
 Don’t let debt become your idol.
 It is hard enough without it consuming your life.
-If nothing else, at least know where you money is going and make a plan.
+If nothing else, at least know where your money is going and make a plan.
 It doesn’t have to be as radical as ours.
 Having a plan is better than living paycheck to paycheck.

 What steps are you taking now to stay out of debt or to build wealth?